Java-Functional-Testing-Framework/JFTF-Sdk/README.md

 2. Use the provided tools and APIs to extend the functionality of your functional testing applications.
 3. Leverage the power of JFTF-Sdk to create robust and efficient test automation solutions.

+## Configuration Steps

+To configure JFTF-Sdk, follow these steps:

+1. To generate the Python virtual environment, navigate to the `scripts/deploy` directory and execute the command `./deploy_python_venv.sh`.
+2. To activate the Python virtual environment, navigate to the `scripts/deploy` directory and execute the command `source activate_python_venv.sh`.
+3. To configure GitHub Packages credentials for Gradle to download JFTF-Lib, navigate to the `scripts/deploy` directory and execute the command `./configure_gradle_git_credentials.sh`.
+Before running the command, make sure to export `GITHUB_USERNAME` and `GITHUB_TOKEN` appropriately.

+Please ensure that you have the necessary credentials and environment variables set up before executing the configuration steps.

 ## License

 JFTF-Sdk is open source software, released under the [MIT License](./LICENSE).